 - The trainee or junior faculty must be the presenter (in person) and first author of the submitted abstract or informative case report; and attend the entire meeting in Chicago (April 24-25, 2023).

-- The author must submit a signed letter of recommendation referencing the Trainee Award when s/he submits the abstract or informative case report.
+- The author must submit a signed letter of recommendation from an immediate supervisor/director, faculty mentor, or department/division char, referencing the Trainee Award when s/he submits the abstract or informative case report.

-- Award includes one night hotel stay at the Hyatt ($300+ value), and $200 given to offset additional expenses.
+- For those living in the Chicagoland* area, the award includes one night hotel stay at the Hyatt, and $200 given to offset additional expenses.

 The program committee will select several of the highest ranking abstracts from qualifying submissions to provide an oral presentation and display his/her poster.
 The presenter will receive a $500 honorarium.
 Qualifying abstracts will be considered for the Oral Abstract Session.